Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: The event selection strategy of QKKM

-The calculation of the kernel matrix is implemented using \verb"QuEST"~\cite{Jones:2019knd}.
-The measurement is repeated for $1000$ times for each inner product.

-Since the results of centroids are not unique due to the randomness in the k-means algorithm, to avoid the effect of randomness, the process is repeated $m$ times, which is a tunalbe parameter.
-At $\sqrt{s}=10\;{\rm TeV}$ and $14\;{\rm TeV}$, one event is selected from the SM background and $O_{M_{2,3,4}}$ and $O_{T_{1,5}}$ signals, respectively, and $bar{d}$ is shown as a function of $m$ at $l = 30$ in Fig.~\ref{fig:md}.
+Due to the random nature of the k-means algorithm, the results of the centroids are not unique.
+To circumvent this issue, the process is repeated $m$ times, where $m$ is a tunable parameter.
+At $\sqrt{s}=10\;{\rm TeV}$ and $14\;{\rm TeV}$, one event is selected from the SM background and $O_{M_{2,3,4}}$ and $O_{T_{5}}$ signals, respectively, and $\bar{d}$ is shown as a function of $m$ at $l = 30$ in Fig.~\ref{fig:md}.
 We found that $\bar{d}$ rapidly converges with increasing $m$, and when $m = 100$, the value of $\bar{d}$ begins to stabilize.
 Theoretically, the value of $m$ can be further increased to reduce the relative statistical error of $\bar{d}$.
 However, due to limited computational power, we use $m = 100$ in this paper.

 Another tunable parameter is $l$.
-Generally, a larger $l$ improves the sampling of the distribution of background events~\cite{Zhang:2023yfg} but requires more computational resources.
-Thus, we select a sufficiently large $l$ to balance accuracy and computational efficiency.
-Fig.~\ref{fig:l} shows the distributions of anomaly scores for the SM and NP under different $l$ values in the case of complex vector kernel.
-It is evident that the anomaly score distributions for the SM background and the NP signals are more distinct with larger $l$.
-Given the computational constraints, we selected $l=30$ for all kernels in this study.
-With $l=30$, the normalized distributions of real vector kernel and hardware-efficient kernel are shown in Fig.~\ref{fig:rt}.
+In general, an increase in the value of $l$ leads to an improvement in the sampling of the background event distribution, as evidenced in reference~\cite{Zhang:2023yfg}.
+However, this comes at the cost of greater computational resources being required.
+Accordingly, an appropriate value of $l$ is selected to achieve an optimal balance between accuracy and computational efficiency.
+Fig.~\ref{fig:l} shows the normalized distributions of anomaly scores for the SM and NP events under different $l$ values in the case of complex vector kernel.
+It is evident that the anomaly score distributions for the SM background and NP events are more distinct with larger $l$.
+The value of $l$ is set to $30$ for all kernels in this study.
+The resulting normalized distributions of the real vector kernel and the hardware-efficient kernel are shown in Fig.~\ref{fig:rt}.
+From the Figs.~\ref{fig:l} and \ref{fig:rt}, it can be seen that the distributions of $\bar{d}$ for the SM background and the NP signals are different, the $\bar{d}$ of the SM events are generally less than those of the NP events.
+From Fig.~\ref{fig:rt}, it can also be observed that while hardware-efficient kernel shows good discrimination between the SM and NP, there is a small tail for the SM events residuals within the NP region.